baidarka/meetup-azure-governance/README.md

 To implement your company's Cloud policy, you map each requirement to a control on an Azure resource.
 This typically leads to   [deployment and assignment of policies](2-deploy-policy-definition/).

 Microsoft recommends to bundle policies in 'policy sets' called 'Initiatives'.
 Unlike Powershell, the Azure CLI allows to **update** Initiatives.
+Optionally, take a look at [initiatives](2b-initiative).

 When creating custom policies the [VSCode Policy Extension](3-VSCode-policy-extension/) proves helpful.